 In this segment, we will explore all the types of cockatoos and their life expectancies.
 Although cockatoos can live 20- 80 years, most of the cockatoos die till the age of 25.
 This is the average life of cockatoos and other parrots.
 This segment entices some unique cockatoos species and their life spans.

 Alternatively called salmon-crested cockatoos, Moluccan is the largest among all the cockatoo species.
-The life expectancy of Moluccan cockatoo is also higher among all of them.
+The life expectancy of Moluccan cockatoos is also higher among all of them.
 The age of the Moluccan cockatoo can vary between 70-80 years or more.
 This is because they maintain their hygiene, stick to what they want to eat, and take extra attention.
-They are attractive because of a pink shade over their head and the complete white body with a black, powerful beak.
+They are attractive because of the pink shade over their head and the completely white body with a black, powerful beak.

 Goffin’s cockatoo is the smallest in the cockatoo species.
 They are also referred to as Tanimbar Corella.
 The age expectancy of Goffin’s cockatoo is 40 years or more.
-They can live up to 40 years if they are highly maintained, well balanced, and socialized.
-Though Goffin sometimes dies in captivity with the lack of attention or companions.
+They can live up to 40 years if they are highly maintained, well-balanced, and socialized.
+Though Goffin sometimes dies in captivity with a lack of attention or companions.
 They are white-colored, pink or orange shaded above the head, and cute.